owen2345/pub_sub_model_sync/README.md

 - Services support to deliver multiple payloads from transactions
 - Fix deprecation warnings: pub_sub_model_sync/service_google.rb:39: warning: Splitting the last argument into positional and keyword parameters is deprecated
 - Add if/unless to ps_after_action
-- Add subscription liveness checker using thread without db connection to check periodically pending messages from google pubsub
+- Add subscription liveness checker using thread without db connection to check periodically pending notifications from google pubsub
 - Unify .stop() and 'Listener stopped'

 ## **Q&A**